LolaGM/openBootcamp/README.md

-# openBootcamp-javaScript
+## openBootcamp-javaScript
 Exercises from openBootcamp
-Theory and practice from JS course on OpenBootcamp.com
+# Theory and practice from JS course on OpenBootcamp.com
+*Node.js and npm commands